stevus/web-browser/README.md

 Also, note that the above tree is not the complete CSSOM tree and only shows the styles we decided to override in our stylesheet.
 Every browser provides a default set of styles also known as "user agent styles"—that’s what we see when we don’t provide any of our own—and our styles simply override these defaults.[^3]

+### Changes in the CSSOM tree

+The CSSOM tree changes when:
+- A piece of Javascript has triggered a change in the DOM or modified CSS on one more nodes of HTML on the page.

+Question: How are media queries represented in the CSSOM tree?

 ### Links

 - https://limpet.net/mbrubeck/2014/08/13/toy-layout-engine-3-css.html